Naim08/CodePath-Project-2---Flicks-2/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X ] List anything else that you can get done to improve the app functionality!
+- [X] Customize the UI.
+You can use Iconmonstr and The Noun Project as good sources of images.
+- [X] All images fade in as they are loading.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):